 Globally, civil society plays an important role in ensuring that country governments mobilize resources to meet the urgent need of sustained national ownership of family planning.
-In many low- and middle-income countries, there is insufficient domestic investment for these health services and supplies, especially in comparison to donor funding.
-Lack of government ownership is evident when domestic allocations for family planning budgets are minimal compared to the total funding needed to deliver quality programs and care.
-Through the Government Accountability for Family Planning Budgets project, civil society organizations monitor budgets to hold governments accountable for increasing family planning investments and ensure that these funds are properly disbursed and spent.
+In many low- and middle-income countries, there is insufficient domestic investment for family planning services and supplies, especially in comparison to donor funding.
+Lack of government ownership is evident when domestic allocations and spending for family planning are minimal compared to the total annual funding needed in a country to deliver quality programs and services.
+Through the project, civil society organizations track family planning budgets to hold governments accountable for increasing family planning investments and ensuring that these funds are properly disbursed and spent.
 Since this tracking and analysis work relies on the availability of government budget data, our partners advocate for the transparency of family planning allocations, disbursements and expenditures.

 Civil society organizations have stepped up to lead accountability efforts around their government’s financial commitments for family planning.
-Strengthened through budget monitoring and advocacy, civil society’s efforts can, over time, build sustained domestic resource mobilization and government ownership of family planning.
-This work depends on the public availability of official budget data — on funding needs, allocations, disbursements and expenditures — so that civil society organizations have evidence for their advocacy to ensure commitments are translated into budgetary actions.
+Strengthened through budget tracking and advocacy, civil society’s efforts can, over time, build sustained domestic resource mobilization and government ownership of family planning.
+This work depends on the public availability of official budget data — on family planning funding needs, allocations, disbursements and expenditures — so that civil society organizations have evidence for their advocacy to ensure commitments are translated into budgetary actions.